 About the Art

-David Accurso specializes in stippling, a technique in which the artist strategically places thousands of dots that blend with one another to create a desired image.
-Stippling is oftentimes confused with a similar dotwork technique called pointillism, a style made famous by George Seurat and Paul Signac in the late nineteenth century.
+David Accurso specializes in stippling, a technique in which the artist strategically places dots that blend with one another to create a desired image.
+Stippling is oftentimes confused with a similar technique called pointillism, a style made famous by George Seurat and Paul Signac in the late nineteenth century.
 The difference between the two techniques lies within the medium used; a stippling artist works with ink while a pointillism artist uses paint.

 Stippled drawings possess an indescribable aesthetic appeal that make the technique unique among all others.
 An artist who uses this technique must have patience and dedication due to the time-intensive work stippling requires.
 Most of Accurso’s projects require at least ten to twenty hours of stippling, while some have even taken him up to one hundred hours.
 Nonetheless, David takes pride in the dedication it takes to complete his artwork.